 Historical records are found on many websites worldwide.
-From the FamilySearch Family Tree, you can easily search the historical records that are available on our partners' websites—Ancestry, findmypast, MyHeritage, and Geneanet.
+From the FamilySearch Family Tree, you can search historical records on Google and on our partners' websites—Ancestry, findmypast, MyHeritage, Geneanet, and Filae.

 - Open an ancestor's page.

-- On the far right side of the screen, find the section titled Search Records.
-It contains a list of partner logos.
+- On the far right-side of the screen, find the section titled Search Records.
+The section contains a list of partner logos.

 - Click the logo for the website you want to search.